Azure/PSDocs.Azure/templates/storage/v1/README.md

 ### sku

 Optional.
-Crease the Storage Account as LRS or GRS.
+Create the Storage Account as LRS or GRS.

 - Default value: `Standard_LRS`